 A transfer penalty is a Medicaid disqualification of an applicant for giving gifts or selling resources for bargain prices that took place within the preceding 5 years (the “Lookback Period”) before the application date.
 FSSA computes the penalty period by dividing the transfer value by Indiana’s average monthly nursing home cost.
 The scary thing about a transfer penalty is that it does not begin until the applicant needs nursing home care and has resources below the resource limit—yes, that’s right—sick, broke, and Medicaid disqualified!

 We Can Help

 Medicaid eligibility rules have complex wealth and income requirements.
 An experienced elder law attorney can make the Medicaid puzzle less frustrating.
-For over 2 decades, we have planned estates to reduce or avoid taxes, protect disabled beneficiaries, and protect assets from business liability and healthcare expenses.
+We have planned estates for more than 2 decades to reduce or avoid taxes, protect disabled beneficiaries, and protect assets from business liability and healthcare expenses.
 We help wrangle our clients’ finances and Medicaid applications to help them qualify for critical nursing home and home healthcare services.

 Download and complete the fillable PDF intake form from this webpage, and then call us at 812-278-8777 or complete the Contact Us form at the bottom of this page to schedule an appointment.
 We will give you instructions for mailing or emailing the completed intake document and other supporting documents before the appointment.